tvharikrishna/HariKrishna__Autonomous_Vehicles/README.md

 ▸ Carla simulator offers a spectrum of extreme weather conditions such as rain, fog, storms for perception tests.

-▸ Traffic patterns reflecting true-to-life situations from crowded city streets and high-speed country roads to unpredictable highway traffic and nocturnal driving conditions.
+▸ Traffic patterns reflecting true-to-life situations from crowded city streets and high-speed country roads to unpredictable driving conditions.

 ▸ Scenarios for critical response training, including unexpected roadblocks, vehicle breakdowns, and unpredictable actions from pedestrians and other drivers.